If you are looking for a way to embrace the power of Instagram’s ads option, you are in the right place!

-- In the popup add destination link, budget and click Create Ad
+Step 4: In the popup, add destination link, budget and click Create Ad

-Your ad will be created in your Facebook Ads Manager and you will have all the flexibility to manage, edit, or just change the status of the ad.
+Your ad will be created in your Facebook Ads Manager, and you will have all the flexibility to manage, edit, or just change the status of the ad set.

 Insights for ads in Instagram Stories

-Once you’ve published your ads, analytics and insights are one of the key stages of the process that you will need to monitor every day in order to make sure that you are on the right track on achieving your goals.
+Once you’ve published your ads, Instagram stories analytics and insights are one of the key stages of the process.

 Due to the specificity of the format, you will need to make sure to understand the major KPIs related to the performance of the Instagram Story Ads.